trixi-framework/Trixi.jl/README.md

 *   Prefer `for i in 1:n` to `for i = 1:n` for better semantic clarity

 Based on that, and personal experience, a formatting tool with a few helpful options is included in `utils/julia-format.jl`.
+Note, however, that this tool is not yet optimal, as it re-indents too greedily.

 This is a list of handy style guides that are mostly consistent with each other and this guide: